CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

    ```
    Don't worry about understanding _all_ of it... just sit back and enjoy!!

- 10. Why not try making your own new animation using the **@keyframes** keyword and a name that you choose?
+ 10. Try making your own new animation using the **@keyframes** keyword and a name that you choose.
 Use the code you learned above to help you.
 You can add any properties you like in the animation blocks.
 How about animating your nav menu?
   * To learn about more things you can do with animation, visit [dojo.soy/css-animation](https://www.w3schools.com/css/css3_animations.asp).
 Have fun!